SMU-DIGA/matverse_papers/README.md

 ---

+## 44. A multi-modal pre-training transformer for universal transfer learning in metal–organic frameworks

+**Authors:** Yeonghun Kang, Hyunsoo Park, Berend Smit, Jihan Kim

+**Venue:** Nature Machine Intelligence

+**Publication Date:** March 2023

+**Volume & Issue:** Volume 5, Issue 3

+**Pages:** 309-318

+**DOI:** 10.1038/s42256-023-00628-2

+**Abstract:**
+Metal–organic frameworks are of high interest for a range of energy and environmental applications due to their stable gas storage properties.
+A new machine learning approach based on a pre-trained multi-modal transformer can be fine-tuned with small datasets to predict structure-property relationships and design new metal-organic frameworks for a range of specific tasks.

+**Tags:** None

+---

-## 13. Accelerating the design of compositionally complex materials via physics-informed artificial intelligence
+## 43. Accelerating the design of compositionally complex materials via physics-informed artificial intelligence

 **Authors:** Dierk Raabe, Jaber Rezaei Mianroodi, Jörg Neugebauer